Windows Server Monitor

-Core Server Monitoring Reporting Features
+Windows Server Monitor Reporting Features

 With the performance and event data reliably collected and stored in a database, mining it can uncover trends and document security issues.
 In ELM Core Licenses, the ELM Editor generates and schedules performance and event-based reports.
 These reports can be customized with graphical, summary and detailed sections and delivered by email in a .pdf format.

-Security Audit Reports
+Security Audit Reports:

 Server Performance Reports

-Process Resource Report
+Process Performance Report

 Centralizing event logs and performance data with ELM Core Licenses provides a reliable data source for resource management, security and compliance reporting.